WARNING: DO NOT GET MARRIED...

 - If this person needs me, I’ll be complete.
 (See here.)

 23. If your partner wants sex before marriage.
 I now report to you from another planet.
-While Linda and I did have premarital sex with other people before we met, we did not have sex with each other before we got married.
-Abstaining from sex before marriage was an important factor in what became the most beautiful, exhilarating relationship I have ever had.
+Linda and I did not have sex with each other before we got married.
+This was an important factor in what became the most beautiful, exhilarating relationship I have ever had.
 It also built trust.
 Linda knew I loved her more than for merely what I could sexually get from her.
 And, in a moment of understatement, abstaining from premarital sex did not harm or hinder us in marriage.

 24. If your partner believes that sex = love.
 You'll need something way deeper than physical sex to make your marriage last.
 You'll need "love."
 Sex is wonderful.
 Remember that sex was God's idea, not yours.
 But love is deeper and more expansive and, when love is lived out, physical sex gets better.
 For some real-love ideas you can begin with 1 Corinthians 13: Love: 1) is patient; 2) is kind; 3) does not envy; 4) does not boast, 5) is not proud; 6) does not dishonor others; 7) is not self-seeking; 8) is not easily angered; 9) keeps no record of wrongs; 10) does not delight in evil; 11) rejoices with the truth; 12) always protects; 13) always trusts; 14) always hopes; 15) always perseveres; 16) never fails.